 About us

-For the last 10 years, the UK Rivers Network (UKRN) has been helping to protect rivers and inland waters across England, Ireland, Northern Ireland, Scotland, and Wales by promoting community-centered, grassroots environmental projects and campaigns.
+Since 2001, the UK Rivers Network (UKRN) has been helping to protect rivers and inland waters across England, Ireland, Northern Ireland, Scotland, and Wales by promoting community-based environmental projects and campaigns.

 Photo: River Itchen watermeadows, Winchester, Hampshire.